The0xLedger/Gensyn_Node_Oracle_Guide/README.md

 ## Now, Signup on Oracle for Free Tier Virtual Machine

-* Signup on Oracle https://www.oracle.com/in/cloud/free/ and verify the signup process via your VISA Debit Card 0r Credit Card.
+* Signup on Oracle https://www.oracle.com/in/cloud/free/ and verify the signup process via your VISA Debit Card or Credit Card.
 * It will take 24-48 hours to get your oracle account verified for use.
 * When your oracle account gets verified.
 Log in on oracle website and click on create instances.